helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 10 - Nucleophilic Addition to Carbonyl Groups.md

 carbohydrates such as starch and cellulose, and it is this chemistry that is the subject of the chapter we are about to begin.

-## Section 10.1 Nucleophilic addition to aldehydes and ketones: an overview
+##  10.1 Nucleophilic addition to aldehydes and ketones: an overview

 ### 10.1A: The aldehyde and ketone functional groups